pbek/QOwnNotes/webpage/src/scripting/methods-and-objects.md

 ];
 ```

-In addition you can override the `settingsVariables` with a special
+In addition, you can override the `settingsVariables` with a special
 function `registerSettingsVariables()` like this:

 ### Example